Peter Costello

-Peter Howard Costello (born 14 August 1957) is an Australian businessman, lawyer and former politician who served as the treasurer of Australia in government of John Howard from 1996 to 2007.
-He is the longest-serving treasurer in Australia's history.
-Costello was a member of parliament (MP) of the Australian House of Representatives from 1990 to 2009, representing the Division of Higgins.
-He also served as the Deputy Leader of the Liberal Party from 1994 to 2007.
+Peter Howard Costello (born 14 August 1957) is an Australian former politician and barrister who served as the treasurer of Australia from 1996 to 2007 and the deputy leader of the Liberal Party from 1994 to 2007.
+He was the member of parliament (MP) for the Victorian division of Higgins from 1990 to 2009.

-On 18 September 2008, Costello was appointed as chairman of the World Bank's new Independent Advisory Board (IAB) to provide advice on anti-corruption measures.
-Costello served as Chairman of Nine Entertainment from February 2016 until June 2024.
+In 2008, Costello was appointed as chairman of the World Bank's new Independent Advisory Board (IAB) to provide advice on anti-corruption measures.
+He served as Chairman of Nine Entertainment from 2016 until 2024.
 Costello is Chairman of the Board of Guardians of Australian Future Fund.

 Early life

 Costello was born on 14 August 1957 in Melbourne into a middle-class family of practising Christians.
 He was the second of three children; his elder brother, Tim, is a prominent Baptist minister and former CEO of World Vision Australia.
 Costello was educated at Carey Baptist Grammar School (graduating in 1974) and Monash University, where he studied arts and law, graduating with honours in 1982.
 Costello is a descendant of Irish immigrant Patrick Costello, who was expelled from the Parliament of Victoria in the 1860s for electoral fraud.

 During the 1980s, Costello was a solicitor at the law firm Mallesons Stephen Jaques, then became a barrister and represented employers in some of Australia's best-known industrial relations disputes.

-In 1982 Costello married Tanya (née Coleman), daughter of writer and former Liberal politician Peter Coleman and historian Verna Coleman.
+In 1982, Costello married Tanya (née Coleman), daughter of writer and former Liberal politician Peter Coleman and historian Verna Coleman.

 In 1983 and 1984, Costello represented the National Farmers' Federation in legal action against the Australasian Meat Industry Employees Union (AMIEU).
 The AMIEU was seeking a unit tally system to be set up in abattoirs in the Northern Territory.
 The dispute focussed on one abattoir, Mudginberri, which chose to fight the AMIEU claim.
 Ultimately the AMIEU claim was unsuccessful.

 Costello became counsel to organisations representing small business and rose to prominence in the 1985 Dollar Sweets case, as junior counsel assisting Alan Goldberg QC, successfully representing a confectionery company involved in a bitter industrial dispute.